Share:

 Since the US B2B market keeps growing and will exceed $4,600 billion by 2025, the number of B2B services, including those with embedded banking features, will also increase.
 Hence, we will likely witness more platforms with fintech features for B2B companies soon.

-#3.
-More domains
+3. More domains

-At the same time, the Follow The Money research by Forbes, sharing the insight from Weavr embedded payments company, names health, real estate, education, and employment as the industries with the highest embedded fintech potential.
+At the same time, the Follow The Money research by Forbes, sharing insight from Weavr embedded payments company, names health, real estate, education, and employment as the industries with the highest embedded fintech potential.

 Given these findings, we can assume that healthcare and some other domains will increase their share in the fintech market.
 So get ready to see more unexpected combinations of standard services with embedded fintech.